borconi/WifiLauncherforHUR/README.md

 We need to grant permissions to add suggested Wi-Fis to autoconnect to HUR Wi-Fi automatically, otherwise you have to connect manually in order to save that network in your phone.

+#### Notifications Access

+We don't need notification access in order to get Wi-Fi or Bluetooth State, so we removed it from this app.

 ## Collaborators